itplr-kosit/xrechnung-schematron/docs/development.md

 The following names are used to reference different schematron files

 ```
-ceninv:  for CEN UBL Invoice (and Credit Note) rules
+cenubl:  for CEN UBL Invoice (and Credit Note) rules
 cencii:  for CEN UN/CEFACT CII rules
-xrinv:   for XRechnung UBL Invoice
-xrcn:    for XRechnung UBL Credit Note
+xrubl:   for XRechnung UBL Invoice (and Credit Note)
 xrcii:   for XRechnung UN/CEFACT CII
 ```